risun main logo

 Bulb size, like the globe or candle, determines what the fixture looks like and how light is distributed.
 Color temperature also affects mood.
 Warm color gives a warm, cozy ambiance, while cool color offers bright, neutral light.

-Efficiency with energy consumption is last but foremost, particularly to businesses.
-LED E12 bulbs consume less energy and have a longer lifespan, thus a great option for budget-conscious businesses.
+Efficiency with energy consumption is last but foremost, particularly for businesses.
+LED E12 bulbs consume less energy and have a longer lifespan, making them a great option for budget-conscious businesses.

 E12 bulbs are best for aesthetic fixtures such as chandeliers